kuasar-io/kuasar/docs/vmm/README.md

 ## Get kuasar-vmm service log

-Since `vmm-sandboxer` daemon process is run as a `kuasar-vmm` systemd service, vmm-sandboxer's stdout/stderr outputs will be collected by systemd-journald journal service.
+Since `vmm-sandboxer` daemon process is running as a `kuasar-vmm` systemd service, vmm-sandboxer's stdout/stderr outputs will be collected by systemd-journald journal service.

 So you can use the `journalctl` command to get vmm-sandboxer process log:
 ```bash